Gary McMichael

-Gary McMichael (born 1969) is a Northern Ireland community activist, and retired politician.
+Gary McMichael (born June 1969) is a Northern Ireland community activist, and retired politician.
 He was the leader of the short-lived Ulster Democratic Party (UDP) during the Northern Ireland peace process, and was instrumental in organizing the Loyalist ceasefire in the Troubles in 1994.

 Early years

 McMichael is the eldest son of the John McMichael, a former leader of the Loyalist paramilitary Ulster Defence Association (UDA).
 He left school in his native Lisburn in 1985, and began working with the civil service, although he subsequently also worked as a youth worker and an insurance salesman.

 He became involved in local protests against the Anglo-Irish Agreement soon after it was signed.
 McMichael joined the Lisburn Club, the local branch of the pan-unionist Ulster Clubs movement that his father had helped to establish, and for a while served as chairman of this branch.
-John McMichael was killed on 22 December 1987 and Gary McMichael was informed by police when his name was read out over the public address system at the Ulster Hall in Belfast, where he was attending a concert.
+John McMichael was killed on 22 December 1987 and Gary McMichael was informed by police when a message to report to the front door was read out by Jake Burns, the lead singer of Stiff Little Fingers, at the Ulster Hall in Belfast, where he was attending a concert.

 In 1988 McMichael became involved with the Ulster Loyalist Democratic Party (as the UDP was then known).
 He served as election co-ordinator for the group and helped to ensure the election of Ken Kerr to Derry City Council in 1989.
 He was the UDP candidate in the 1990 Upper Bann by-election, when he finished eighth with 600 votes in a contest won by David Trimble.
 Although he regularly gave political advice to the UDA's controlling Inner Council, he was never a member of the paramilitary organisation, concentrating solely on the political wing.

 McMichael became a close ally of Ray Smallwoods, serving his political apprenticeship under the UDP chairman.
 Smallwoods was killed in 1994 and McMichael succeeded him as UDP leader.
 Although McMichael roundly condemned the killing of Smallwoods he later conceded that the shooting of Smallwoods, as well as that of Joe Bratty and Raymie Elder soon afterwards, convinced him that a Provisional IRA ceasefire was near as all three had been long-standing targets for the republican group.